This post was updated on April 3rd, 2023

 Combination products like Ovasitol are safe to take during pregnancy and breastfeeding.
 There are no expected side effects.

-The biggest thing to be aware of when taking inositol supplements is their impact on blood glucose levels.
-Because they have a similar effect as metformin, PCOS women that are taking this drug may need to reduce their dose.
+The biggest thing to be aware of when taking inositol is its impact on blood glucose levels.
+Because they have a similar effect as metformin, people that are taking this drug may need to reduce their dose.

-The benefits of inositol supplements derive from their ability to improve insulin regulation.
-To get the most out of this intervention though, it makes sense to also change how you eat.
+The benefits of inositol supplementation derive from their ability to improve insulin sensitivity.
+To get the most out of this intervention though, it’s important to also change how you eat.
+Especially if weight loss is one of your goals.

 In my experience, both personally and as a health coach, no supplement can compete with a PCOS diet for efficacy.

-A PCOS diet improves insulin regulation by reducing inflammation.
-You can achieve this by excluding these seven foods to avoid with PCOS.
-A PCOS diet also takes a direct approach to insulin regulation.
-This is best achieved by consuming the right macros for PCOS.
+A PCOS diet improves insulin sensitivity by reducing inflammation.
+You can achieve this by avoiding certain foods like sugar, gluten, and dairy.
+A PCOS diet also takes a direct approach to insulin regulation through a better balance of macronutrients.

 The Bottom Line